 The goals of Mohave County were as follows:

 - Provide a more flexible layout to anticipate future changes

 - Separate Youth and Adult Patrons

 - Accommodate expanded programs and offerings

 In order to allow the Library to remain operational, the design and construction was phased.
 In addition, all new finishes and lighting were incorporated, creating a new look for the entire library.

 “Libraries are one of LGA’s signature project types because they incorporate so many of our values and beliefs.
 We enjoy working with the community whom will call our project home so we were very honored to be selected for this important project for Kingman.” – Jason Jorjorian, AIA Principal

 The design concept plays off of the rich tradition of mining in the Kingman area.
 Therefore, colors are based on minerals found locally and a gem mural is included behind the main circulation desk.
-The exterior design relocated the entrance to face the parking lot therefore unlocking a better patron experience and facilitate easier management for library staff.
-The circulation desk was relocated to the center of the building therefore allowing all shelving and circulation patterns to be within line of site of the staff area.
+The exterior design relocated the entrance to face the parking lot therefore unlocking a better patron experience and facilitating easier management for library staff.
+The circulation desk was relocated to the center of the building, allowing all shelving and circulation patterns to be within line of site of the staff area.
 A new teen area, children’s library, and meeting areas are located within the addition, freeing up space for computer areas and additional shelving.

 The project was completed in December of 2020.